dedezinholindo/AWESOME-RED-TEAM-MCP-SERVERS/README.md

 The script checks dependencies, extracts resources from the Windows release, and produces a native `.deb` or portable `.AppImage` package — perfect for integrating with your MCP agents.

-## 🤝 Contributing

-* Fork & clone this repo.
-* Follow the coding conventions in `/template-mcp`.
-* Submit a pull request referencing the tool you’ve wrapped.

 ## 📜 License & credits

 Original MCP server code is MIT‑licensed © [Cyproxio](https://github.com/cyproxio).
 Additional wrappers in this fork inherit the same license unless noted otherwise.